Samsung/tizen-docs/docs/application/dotnet/guides/exchange-data-between-apps/data-control.md

 For your provider, you need to include a few things in `tizen-manifest.xml`.
 If you are using Visual Studio, double-click `tizen-manifest.xml`, and in the manifest editor, go to **Advanced > Data Control**, and click **Add** to add the provider details.
 Add the `Read` and `Write` access rights to both `SQL` and `Map` types, as needed.

 You can set the data access to be trusted, allowing other applications signed with the same certificate to access the data.
-You can also define privileges to restrict access to applications having the specific privileges.
+You can also define privileges to restrict access to applications having specific privileges.

-If you are not using Visual Studio, this is sample `tizen-manifest.xml`, that you can modify for your needs accordingly.
+If you are not using Visual Studio, this is a sample `tizen-manifest.xml`, that you can modify for your needs accordingly:
 ```XML
 <?xml version="1.0" encoding="utf-8"?>
 <manifest xmlns="http://tizen.org/ns/packages" api-version="8" package="org.tizen.example.ProviderSample" version="1.0.0">